pvbread/capstoneGame/game_engine/learning_folder/CMake/05_CmakeMultiLibMac/readme.md

 <b>We're not done</b>
 <br>
 We need to move all the binary .dll files into this build folder as well.
 And potentially audio assets if they're not pointed to correctly (we'll fix this over time).
+(The make compiles it Alex you dumb fuck remeber this)
 ## Instructions to compile with mac

 <b>This requires SDL2 lib to be present in /Library/Frameworks</b>